dorinastratulat/data-lake-terraform/README.md

 > **Note**
 >
-> At the moment, neither of these implementations work.
+> At the moment, neither of these implementations spin up all the necessary services.
+Full PoC is still very much a WIP.

 **[Delta Lake:](./tf_delta_lake/)**